 Addiction is an essential subject to discuss when discussing the psychology of gambling.
 Recognizing the signs is crucial for preventing their harmful effects on somebody's life.
 Here are some of the indications of compulsive behaviour patterns:

 Research shows that gambling is just a recreational or social activity for 96% to 98% of players.
-Many people enjoy playing games of chance without being at risk of suffering the consequences of gambling addiction, but those who manifest some of these behaviours are in danger.
+Many people enjoy playing of chance without being at risk of suffering the consequences of gambling addiction, but those who manifest some of these behaviours are in danger.

-Understanding the psychology of gambling is essential for preventing addiction and regulating the sector in a manner that allows players to enjoy the game without jeopardizing those in danger of developing a gambling problem.
+Understanding the psychology of gambling is essential for preventing addiction and regulating the sector in a manner that allows players to enjoy the playing without jeopardizing those in danger of developing a gambling problem.

 A study held at Yale in 2003 proved that the brain of people predisposed to pathological gambling reacts differently to gambling stimuli.
 The team of Dr Mark Potenza used images to measure the reaction of the brains of the subjects.
 While they all responded similarly to positive and negative events depicted, the images of gambling triggered a different neurological response.
 In the pathological gamblers, the researchers found evidence of a significant spike in brain activity.